 The scoliosis brace is designed especially for your child and his/her particular curve.
 It holds the spine in a straighter position while your child is growing to try to partly correct the curve or prevent it from increasing.
 A bracing program may help avoid surgery.
 Your child may need to wear his/her brace almost all the time while he/she is still growing.
 If your child has a milder curve or less growth remaining your child may only need to wear the brace part time or at night.
 Almost all braces can be hidden beneath normal clothing, and your child can continue to do all athletic activities.
 Usually there are other adolescents in your child’s school who wear braces, but since their brace isn’t visible, your child wouldn’t be aware!

 Since a bracing protocol can be difficult to adjust to at first, requiring help with organizing your child’s school day, the health care team will also assist with this aspect of care.
 The team offers both support and experience in guiding your child through the process.
 The team includes your child’s health care provider, orthotist (a specialist who makes braces), a physical therapist, and a nurse.
 The health care provider and the orthotist decide which brace design is right for your child.
 The braces are made of firm plastic and fit closely over the hips, and are worn under clothes.
-A few have metal pieces extending to the chin, but these are usually only necessary to treat hyperkyphosis and are usually worn part time.

 The physical therapist will evaluate your child’s posture, muscle strength and flexibility and will provide a home exercise program which is designed specifically for your child.
 This program helps to stretch and strengthen your child’s muscles so the brace is comfortable.
 Each time your child visits the clinic, he/she will see the physical therapist.